Sunburn Prevention Tips

 This Summer Dog Hat (from Amazon) will keep your doxie cool and comfortable in the sun.
 There are several different sizes.
 It is handmade in the USA.

 Protect your Dachshund’s precious eyes this summer too.
 Dog goggles are flexible, waterproof, and provide protection from the sun’s harmful UV rays.
 They work well for your everyday stroll around the block or for a fun motorcycle ride.

 Here is a pair that is highly rated: Dog Goggles (from Amazon).
 They offer UV/UVB protection from UV sun rays, wind, water, and debris.
 They are a great choice for smaller dogs, like Dachshunds.

 Does your Dachshund have long hair?
 If you are thinking about giving your long-haired doxie a super short haircut this summer, be very careful how short you go.
 Shorter hair won’t protect your dog from sunburn, it will reveal more skin.

 The longer hair acts as a protective sun barrier for your pup.
 Yes, for the heat, give them a nice trim, but don’t take off too much.

 Take your pup for their morning walk before the sun gets too hot and their evening walk after the sun goes down.
 If your pup enjoys swimming, a game of fetch outside, or going for long hikes, avoid peak time so your doxie doesn’t get too hot or sunburn.

-You and Your Dog should avoid direct exposure to the sun between 10 a.m. and 4 p.m (peak time).
+Avoid direct exposure to the sun between 10 a.m. and 4 p.m. (peak time).

-One of the more “Natural” ways of protecting your pup is to find some cool shade to avoid the sun’s rays.
 If you are gone for the day and you have an indoor/outdoor kennel for your dog, make sure there is plenty of shade for your pup to get out of the sun.